camcam95/programming-dump/README.md

 On the chopping block: **Memory Game**

 Also currently contains:
-- Dodger
-  - A state of completion
-- Snake
-  - A state of completion
 - Sharky's Adventure
   - A pipe dream
 - Fauxtris
   - WIP

+## Finished Projects*
+- Fnake
+- Dodger
+- Coin Dash

+* All projects can be polished further